 Due to the fact that the soil is treated as a rigid body in pseudo-static limit equilibrium analyses, and that the seismic inertial force is proportional to the square of the failure surface radius whereas the resistance is proportional to just the radius, the tendency is for the failure surface to move deeper and farther uphill relative to the static failure surface when seismic inertial loading is added.
-That is, the pseudo-static analysis assumes that the $k_h$ value applies uniformly to the entire failure mass regardless of how big the failure mass becomes.
-Since the soil mass is far from rigid, this can be an overly conservative assumption, in that the average value of $k_h$ for the failure mass will likely decrease relative to the input value of $k_h$ used for the stability assessment due to wave scattering effects.
+That is, the pseudo-static analysis assumes that the k_h value of $0.5A_s$ applies uniformly to the entire failure mass regardless of how big the failure mass becomes.
+Since the soil mass is far from rigid, this can be an overly conservative assumption, in that the average value of k_h for the failure mass will likely decrease relative to the input value of $0.5A_s$ used for the stability assessment due to wave scattering effects.
+See Anderson, et al. (2008) for guidance on how to address this issue.